The internet contains all sorts of potato latke recipes using all sorts of fussy ingredients.

+Not mine.
+My latkes taste like potato and onion.
+Like they’re supposed to.
 These are real, traditional Jewish potato latkes, from an actual jew.
 In fact, they’re better than traditional, since we’re going to use a little science to keep them from turning gray.

-Most of the recipes I’ve seen start with a pound of potatoes and claim to feed four people.
+Most of the recipes I’ve seen start with one pound of potatoes and claim to feed four people.
 This is complete nonsense.

 So, without any more delay, here we go!

 If you can’t find huge potatoes, buy an extra two or three pounds, since you’ll probably have to trim quite a bit.

 |Large Yellow Onions – not sweet, not Vidalia, just plain yellow onions.

 |All Purpose Flour.
 On Passover you can used matzoh meal.

 - If you’re not going to use immediately, put in a zip-top bag, squeeze out all the air and refrigerate.